wagdav/training/content/posts/2024-04-06-Heitenriederlauf-2024.md

----
-title: Heitenriederlauf 2024
+:page/title Heitenriederlauf 2024
-tags: race, running
+:page/tags race, running
----
+:page/body

 10.2 km race [Heitenried](https://en.wikipedia.org/wiki/Heitenried) as preparation for this year's [20 km de Lausanne]({filename}2024-04-28-20km-de-Lausanne-2024.md).
 The race is on gravel and asphalt roads with approximately 180m of elevation gain.